 Before panic ensues, let's zoom out.
 Shodan is actually not new.
 The site was launched in 2009.
 According to its own slogan, Shodan is different from Google because it is designed to "find computers" rather than content.
 It sounds like black magic, but at its core the voodoo behind Shodan is really quite simple.

-When you connect to a server listening on a given port, the server usually responds with what is called a “banner.”
+When you connect to a server listening on a given port, the server usually responds with what is called a "banner."
 The banner is a block of text with details about the service.
 The banner identifies the version of software running.

 What Shodan's crawler does is query IP addresses around the world, looking for and saving banner responses at several common ports.
 The Shodan search engine lets users query keywords in these banners, filtered by metadata like port and IP address or domain name.

 Any "scary" vulnerabilities revealed by Shodan come down to the information in the banners.
 Keep in mind that banners are just that: information, which may not always be accurate.